Manage and Deploy Jump Clients

 You can use a tag if you’d like to have multiple Jump Clients appear under the same heading within a Jump Group.

 Choose whether the connection type should be active or passive.
-Active Jump Clients maintain a persistent connection to your Secure Remote Access Appliance.
+Active Jump Clients maintain a persistent connection to your B Series Appliance.
 Passive Jump Clients are non-persistent and listen for connection requests.

-If you are going to install these Jump Clients on computers without native internet connections, you can select a Jumpoint already installed on the remote network to proxy the Jump Client connections back to the Secure Remote Access Appliance.
+If you are going to install these Jump Clients on computers without native internet connections, you can select a Jumpoint already installed on the remote network to proxy the Jump Client connections back to the B Series Appliance.

 The Comments field gives you the option to enter a short note or description associated with this Jump Client.
 Comments appear on the Rep Console.